temporalio/documentation/docs/tctl/admin/cluster/remove-search-attributes.md

   - admin
 ---

-The `tctl admin cluster remove-search-attributes` command removes custom search metadata from a given Cluster.
+The `tctl admin cluster remove-search-attributes` command removes custom Search Attribute metadata from a given Cluster.

 This operation has no effect on Elasticsearch index schema.